Six Senses Laamu, Maldives

 You embark on a journey of all senses when it comes to dining and thankfully, even though this is an island retreat, there are three restaurants and two bars, an ice cream studio and a wine cellar and deli.
 Most are set over water and all have that most essential of Maldivian ingredient – sublime tropical views.
 Guests staying on a half board or full board basis can now upgrade to a ‘Sinner or Saint’ drinks package and indulge in a range of alcoholic and non-alcoholic drinks.

-The Six Senses Spa sits right on the therapies.
+The Six Senses Spa sits right on the beach and offers a superb array of therapies.
 For lovers of the water world who can’t resist the call of the waves, the 8ft Yin-Yang is a world-class surf break just off shore.
 Wakeboarding, diving, water-skiing and windsurfing are all also available.
-Snorkelling from the Chill Bar is fantastic – and the playful Spinner Dolphins enjoy a regular morning and evening swim into the atoll!
+Snorkelling from the Chill Bar is fantastic – and the playful spinner dolphins enjoy a regular morning and evening swim into the atoll!

 Steve from the watersports centre at Six Senses Laamu tells us what to expect and when to surf: